 Another important factor that SMEs will have to consider is cost.
 If you are an SAP Business One user and wish to upgrade to the latest version, all you pay is the consultancy charges from your partner – assuming there’s an existing contract in place.
 However, with Microsoft things are more complex.

 First, you need to pay for every module you require in the solution.
 It’s not an all-in-one tool you can access under a single license like SAP Business One.
 Then, there’s a license type per module that also needs to be factored in.
 On top of that are other costs which are not always clear, such as the pricing structure in the marketing module which is priced per contact, rather than a per user.
 As you can see, the costs quickly add up.

 There is an easier and more cost-effective option for any user of a Microsoft ERP solution that wants to avoid a prolonged and costly overhaul of their solution.
 That’s moving to SAP Business One.
 With SAP Business One you can enjoy lower total cost of ownership.
 You won’t be forced to migrate away from your on-premise solution either.
 Your business will be more efficient by using a true ERP solution with technology that isn’t simply connected but genuinely integrated.

 There’s never been a better opportunity to move away from a repackaged business management solution to an ERP solution with a clear future and direction for its customers.
-You can find out more about moving to SAP Business One and future-proofing your business by getting in touch with me at email@example.com or a member of our team at 01932 212 777.
+You can find out more about moving to SAP Business One and future-proofing your business by getting in touch with our team today at firstname.lastname@example.org or on 01932 212 777.